Sheco/dotfiles/guides/tmux.cheatsheet.md

 You need to copy both the .tmux.conf and the .tmux.conf.local files to your home directory, the .tmux.conf.local file has some extra tweaks you will want to review.

 I have my own copy of this file in: https://github.com/Sheco/dotfiles/blob/master/.tmux.conf.local

+This document assumes you're using this configuration, as some of the shortcuts have been customized.

 ### Creating a new session